ridwanray/dockerised-django-ec2-deployment/README.md

 - gunicorn:Production ready web server for python/djangpo
 - Flower dashboard: For monitoring celery background task

+## By the end of this tutorial

+- We would be able to deploy a Django api running at ap1.example.com
+- Flower dashboard for monitoring celery background task at dashboard.example.com

 ## Running locally

 Create a .env file by copying the .env.sample provided and run: